 The bill amends the Public Health Code to establish new licensing provisions for ambulance operations in Michigan.
-It introduces the concept of an "ambulance operation adaptive care license," which allows basic life support services to upgrade their capabilities to provide limited advanced life support services.
-To qualify for this license, ambulance operations must meet specific criteria, including being owned or operated by a local governmental unit and providing services in response to emergency calls.
-The application process for this license requires verification of compliance with the established requirements, medical control authority protocols, and a recommendation from the medical control authority.
+It introduces an "ambulance operation adaptive care license" for those operations that meet specific criteria, including being designated as a transporting basic life support service and providing services only to a local governmental unit in response to emergency calls.
+The application process for this new license requires verification of compliance with the outlined requirements, medical control authority protocols, and a recommendation from the medical control authority.
+The adaptive care license is valid for four years and allows the operation to provide limited advanced life support services, contingent upon the adoption of appropriate protocols by the medical control authority.

 House Introduced Bill: 333.20920